More Over-the-Counter Human Drugs that May Be Safe for Dogs

 To be safest, never administer aspirin to your dog without consulting your veterinarian because there are many drug interactions and side effects.

 In healthy dogs that are taking no other medications, a typical dose is 5 to 10 mg per pound (10 to 20 mg/kg) twice daily for dogs.
-Read more about the safety of and dosing Aspirin in dogs.
-Please see and talk to your veterinarian before giving more than a dose or two.
-There are better alternatives available as a prescription product.
+Please speak with your veterinarian before giving this drug to your dog.

 23. Ibuprofen (Advil® or Motrin®)

-Ibuprofen, commonly known by the brand names of Motrin® or Advil® and may more can be used in dogs to reduce swelling and inflammation, most commonly from arthritis and musculoskeletal pain.
+Ibuprofen, commonly known by the brand names Motrin® or Advil®, is used in dogs to reduce swelling and inflammation, associated with arthritis and musculoskeletal pain.
 Ibuprofen belongs to a general class of drugs known as non-steroidal anti-inflammatory drugs (NSAID).
-While NSAID’s are effective in reducing pain, inflammation, and fever, they carry the risk of causing stomach ulcers, liver injury, and kidney damage in animals.
-Ibuprofen needs to be given with special care.
+While NSAIDs are effective in reducing pain, inflammation, and fever, they carry the risk of causing stomach ulcers, liver injury, and kidney damage in animals.

 Ibuprofen is commonly used on a short-term basis in dogs and can NEVER be given to cats.
 Ibuprofen should ONLY be used under the guidance of a veterinarian.
-It should NEVER be given with other NSAID drugs such as aspirin, Novox, Meloxicam, Rimadyl, Deramaxx and many more or steroids such as prednisone or dexamethasone.
+It should NEVER be given with other NSAID drugs such as aspirin, Novox, Meloxicam, Rimadyl, Deramaxx or steroids, such as prednisone or dexamethasone.
 Used improperly, ibuprofen can be highly toxic.
-Learn more about how to safely dose Learn more about how to safely give Ibuprofen to dogs.

 24. Naproxen (Aleve®)